State Innovation Model

 If you have questions about the PCMH Initiative, please contact the SIM team at MDHHS-SIMPCMH@michigan.gov.

-The State has selected five Michigan regions in which to test the CHIR model.
-Each of the five SIM CHIRs is supported by a backbone organization that serves as a fiduciary and acts as a neutral convener for the CHIR’s governing body.
+The State has selected five regions in which to test the CHIR model.
+Each of the five regions is supported by a backbone organization that serves as a fiduciary and acts as a neutral convener for the CHIR’s governing body.
+Contact information for each CHIR backbone organization is included below:

 The State believes that health information exchange and data interoperability are essential to the successful reform of healthcare payment and delivery systems.
 To support its long-term vision of making the right data available to the right people at the right time, the State is partnering with the Michigan Health Information Network Shared Services (MiHIN).
 MiHIN represents a growing network of public and private organizations working to overcome data sharing barriers, reduce costs, and ultimately advance the health of Michigan’s population.